 - 1 teaspoon fine sea salt

-- 3 green onions (scallions), chopped
+- 3 green onions (scallions), finely chopped

 - 1 tablespoon red wine vinegar